 The most important factor to consider when scoping LED panels for a video wall is what is referred to as “pixel pitch.”
 The pixel pitch is effectively the distance between each pixel on the LED panel—a pixel pitch of 6mm means each pixel is spaced 6 millimeters away from the adjacent pixel.
 The smaller the pixel pitch, the smaller the distance is between each pixel, which means there are more pixels per square inch on the digital canvas.

-Determining which pixel pitch is best for a specific space typically requires input from technical specialists, but here’s a good rule of thumb to follow:
+Deciding which pixel pitch is best for a space typically requires input from technical specialists, but here’s a good rule of thumb to follow:

 - Multiply the pixel pitch by 3 to get the minimum distance in feet a viewer must be from the wall to be able to interpret the content

-The image below helps visualize how pixel pitch factors into viewing distance.
-When the pixels are close together, the image is more detailed and can be viewed comfortably from a close distance.
-Conversely, when the pixels are spaced further apart, a viewer needs to stand further away to view the image clearly.
+Pixel pitch factors into viewing distance.
+When the pixels are close together, the image is more detailed and can be viewed comfortably by others from a close distance.
+But when the pixels are spaced further apart, a viewer needs to stand further away to view the image clearly.

-Lastly, pixel pitch contributes to the price of the LED video wall more than any other factor.
+Lastly, pixel pitch impacts the price of the LED video wall more than any other factor.
 For example, a 2mm pixel pitch LED video wall costs significantly more than its 10mm pixel pitch counterpart.

 Is LED right for you?

 As is the case with an LCD video wall, an LED video wall will add exciting drama and premium value to showcase spaces.
 LED panel displays don’t enjoy the benefit of decades of mainstream adoption as do their LCD counterparts.
 However, the technology curve is increasing their availability and lowering their costs.
 At this time, an LED video wall will have higher upfront costs compared to an LCD video wall.
-If cost is the main concern, then an LED video wall will likely not be in the running for your project.
+If cost is the main concern, then an LED video wall system will not likely fit into your budget

 An LED video wall would be well-suited and cost-justified if the intent of the video wall is to provide an immersive viewing experience from a further distance.
 This could be content with lots of movement, animation, imagery, and bright colors to draw viewers into your space or provide a unique experience.

-Aside from cost, there are other factors to consider which could make LED panels the frontrunner for your video wall solution.
-Here are some of the advantages and disadvantages to consider:
+Aside from LED video wall cost, there are other factors to consider which could make an LED video wall system the frontrunner for your project.
+Here are the advantages and disadvantages to consider: